Sunday, March 28, 2010

 Day 3: We headed back out to Nombinnie in search of the elusive and rare Red-lored Whistler.
 The weather conditions were much more favourable with a slight southerly breeze blowing but the mallee was eerily quiet, even the Rufous Whistlers had given up.
 After a fair amount of searching we found Scrub-robin and Heathwren again but the whistler wasn’t to be.
 We made our way back out to the western wheat field where we found an abundance of Chestnut-rumped Thornbill, Splendid Fairy-wren and Grey-fronted Honeyeater, and a solitary Quail-thrush lifted our spirits slightly before it disappeared.
 We decided to leave the mallee early and concentrate on birding around town, not before stopping at a water trough we had found the previous day.
 It was here we found several Speckled Warbler, Red-capped Robin and our only Yellow-plumed Honeyeater for the trip.

-standard afternoon break we headed to the lake for some photographic opportunities and we weren’t disappointed.
+After our now standard afternoon break we headed to the lake for some photographic opportunities and we weren’t disappointed.
 Many Whiskered Tern and a solitary White-winged Black Tern fed over the shoreline, Avocets loafed nearby and many Shelduck could be seen on the far bank.

-o “Our Chat Alley”, a location Nick and I found many years ago and not to be confused with the well know “Chat Alley”.
+We then headed to “Our Chat Alley”, a location Nick and I found many years ago and not to be confused with the well know “Chat Alley”.
 Whilst watching White-winged Fairy-wrens, Zebra Finch and more Whiskered Tern a bright Orange ball shot across the road, a splendid male Orange Chat.
 We sat in the car for ages hoping that the male and several uncoloured birds would land on the nearby fence but it wasn’t to be.

 Day 4: Another early start saw us at the sewage works again with cameras at the ready.
 The light was perfect and the birds very active.
 We easily found Spotted and Baillon’s Crakes, Red-kneed Dotterel, Latham’s Snipe and Glossy Ibis.
 Native-hens sprinted in all directions and Major Mitchell’s Cockatoos were spotted in the distance.
 A pair of Blue Bonnets sunning themselves atop a dead tree finished off our stay nicely.

--faced cousins much to Dave’s disgust.
+We then left Lake Cargelligo and made our way east through Condoblin and Forbes.
+We saw a Spotted Bowerbird perched on a road side marker and every Ground Cuckoo-shrike magically turned into their Black-faced cousins much to Dave’s disgust.
 Of course there was a reason for us travelling this route, Gums Swamp, Forbes.
 This is a great little wetland and we saw the now mandatory Native-hens and Baillon’s Crake, as well as nesting Sea-eagles, hundreds of Pink-eared Duck and our target......2 loafing Freckled Ducks.
 Not the most exciting behaviour but an excellent way to finish the trip.

 All up we saw over 140 species in 4 days.
 I’d like to thank my two travelling buds for their excellent birding knowledge, their wonderful conversation skills and their terrible sense of humour...especially Nick, never seen Dave blush that like before.